 Known seismic events occurring in Southeast New Mexico and West Texas, specifically in the Delaware Basin, are recorded in a database and on a map.
-This information is obtained every quarter in a report from the New Mexico Institute of Mining and Technology, Socorro, New Mexico, utilizing data from an array of nine seismographs in the vicinity of the WIPP Site (NMIMT 2011).
+This information is obtained every quarter in a report from the New Mexico Institute of Mining and Technology, Socorro, New Mexico, utilizing data from an array of nine seismographs in the vicinity of the WIPP Site (NMIMT 2012).

-During the reporting period there were two seismic events recorded in the Delaware Basin.
-One seismic event occurred in Reeves County with a magnitude of 1.7.
-One seismic event occurred in Eddy County with a magnitude of 1.0.
+During the reporting period there were five seismic events recorded in the Delaware Basin.
+Two seismic events occurred in Reeves County with magnitudes of 1.5 and 2.0.
+Three seismic events occurred in Eddy County with magnitudes of 1.2, 1.6, and 2.4.
+One seismic event in Eddy County which occurred on 3/18/2012 with a magnitude of 2.4 can be attributed to a mine collapse.
 Table 11 provides information on recorded seismic events, which have occurred in the Delaware Basin.